 Is pneumothorax after acupuncture so uncommon?

-Two articles on PainSci cite Stenger 2013: 1.
+Two pages on PainSci cite Stenger 2013: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Does Acupuncture Work for Pain?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.